hazelcast/hazelcast-nodejs-client/README.md

 ### 1.2.1.
 Setting Up a Hazelcast IMDG Cluster

-There are multiple ways of starting an IMDG cluster easily.
-You can run standalone IMDG members by downloading and running jar files from the website.
-You can embed IMDG members to your Java projects.
+There are following options to start a Hazelcast IMDG cluster easily:

+* You can run standalone members by downloading and running JAR files from the website.
+* You can embed members to your Java projects.
 The easiest way is to use [hazelcast-member tool](https://github.com/hazelcast/hazelcast-member-tool) if you have brew installed in your computer.

-We are going to download jars from the website and run a standalone member for this guide.
+We are going to download JARs from the website and run a standalone member for this guide.

 #### 1.2.2.
-Running Standalone Jars
+Running Standalone JARs

+Follow the instructions below to create a Hazelcast IMDG cluster:

-Go to https://hazelcast.org/download/ and download `.zip` or `.tar` distribution of Hazelcast IMDG.
-Decompress the contents into any directory that you want to run IMDG members from.
-Change into the directory that you decompressed the Hazelcast content.
-Go into `bin` directory.
-Use either
+1. Go to Hazelcast's download [page](https://hazelcast.org/download/) and download either the `.zip` or `.tar` distribution of Hazelcast IMDG.
+2. Decompress the contents into any directory that you want to run members from.
+3. Change into the directory that you decompressed the Hazelcast content and then into the `bin` directory.
-`start.sh` or `start.bat` depending on your operating system.
-Once you run the start script, you should see IMDG logs on the terminal.
+4. Use either `start.sh` or `start.bat` depending on your operating system.
+Once you run the start script, you should see the Hazelcast IMDG logs in the terminal.

-Once you see some log similar to the following, your 1-member cluster is ready to use:
+You should see a log similar to the following, which means that your 1-member cluster is ready to be used:

 ```
 INFO: [192.168.0.3]:5701 [dev] [3.10.4]